Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. The registered address of the Association is—

-   1. the address determined from time to time by resolution of the Committee; or
+   a) the address determined from time to time by resolution of the Committee; or

    2. if the Committee has not determined an address to be the registered address—the postal address of the Secretary.